emmt/Algorithms/bobyqa/README.md

 >  Without Derivatives."
 Technical report, Department of Applied Mathematics
 >  and Theoretical Physics, University of Cambridge (2009).

-BOBYQA builds a quadratic model of the objective function.
+BOBYQA builds a quadratic model of the objective function from much less than `(N+1)(N+2)/2` values of the function (with `N` the number of variables).
+The recommended number of points for building the quadratic model is `2*N+1`.
 For smooth objective functions, BOBYQA is expected to be more efficient than COBYLA (which exploits a more simple linear model but implements arbitrary inequality constraints).

 In addition to being usable from C code, this version of BOBYQA has a few improvements over the FORTRAN version: